Aglish: Amenities

+Landmarks

+The Kiltera Ogham Stones are located in Dromore between the village of Aglish and the river Blackwater, consisting of two ogham stones forming a National Monument.
+The ogham stones are located in a field on the east bank of the Blackwater, 1.8 km (1.1 mi) west of the village.

 Sport

 Geraldines GAA is the local Gaelic Athletic Association club, and fields hurling and Gaelic football teams.
-Aglish also won three Waterford senior football titles in 1915, 1922 and 1923.
+Geraldines played in the Waterford Senior Football Championship in the 1960s.
+The preceding Aglish club won three Waterford senior football titles in 1915, 1922 and 1923.

+Founded in 1975, St Olivers GAA Club fields underage teams for the whole parish, and play their home games in Aglish and Ballinameela.

+Paddy O'Brien

 Paddy O'Brien is a singer from the area, who won Irish country music's Gold Star award in 1988.